joelek/multipass/readme.md

 Multipass implements the `dns-01` challenge which requires proving authority for a hostname through the domain name system (DNS).
 Implementing this challenge provides great flexibility for what hostnames certificates may be issued.
 The challenge even allows for wildcard certificates to be issued.

-The `dns-01` challenge is notoriously difficult to automate as it requires knowledge about and precise control over the DNS configuration of the domain corresponding to the hostname for which the certificate is to be issued.
+The `dns-01` challenge can be difficult to automate as it requires knowledge about and precise control over the DNS configuration of the domain corresponding to the hostname for which the certificate is to be issued.

 Multipass requires credentials for provisioning `TXT` records in order to automate certification.
 Several DNS providers support the provisioning of DNS records through proprietary APIs.
 Multipass implements the APIs of the DNS providers listed below.